Codecademy/gamut/README.md

-# GAMUT
+# CLIENT MODULES

-_Styleguide & Component library for codecademy.com_
+_Shared node modules for codecademy.com & co_

 ---

 ## [![CircleCI](https://circleci.com/gh/RyzacInc/client-modules.svg?style=svg&circle-token=3d9adfca5a8b44e7297ceb18e032e89a11d223a2)](https://circleci.com/gh/RyzacInc/client-modules)

 This repository is a monorepo that we manage using [Lerna](https://lernajs.io/).
-That means that we actually publish several packages to npm from the same codebase, including:
+That means that we publish several packages to npm from the same codebase, including:

 [`gamut`: Our React UI component library](/packages/gamut/README.md)